 EPS = (80,000-15,000)/10,000 = $6.5 per share

 This simply suggests that, along with the dilution in the rights of shareholders, their earnings also get diluted.
 This is very critical to understand and appreciate before making any investment decisions.
-Because this can have a substantial impact on the valuation, yield and expected appreciation at per share level.
+Because this can have a substantial impact on the valuation, yield, and expected appreciation at the per-share level.